Australian settlement: Decade of decision: 1901–1910

 There was obviously a lot of business for the new parliament in those first years after Federation took effect on 1 January 1901.
 The decision-making was complicated, though, by the fact that no single party enjoyed a majority until Labor took office in 1910.
 The three-cornered contest between Protectionist Liberals, Free Trade Liberals and the Australian Labor Party (ALP), saw the Protectionists introduce the key "Australian settlement" policies with Labor support.
 This began with the Immigration Restriction Act, which had support from all sides of politics, and continued through the Customs Tariff Act, the Conciliation and Arbitration Act 1904 and the Old Age Pension Act.
-In addition, the Court of Conciliation and Arbitration brought down its "living wage" determination requiring employers to pay their workers enough to support a man and his wife and three children.
+In addition, in the Harvester Judgment the Court of Conciliation and Arbitration brought down its "living wage" determination pursuant to the New Protection principles, requiring employers to pay their workers enough to support a man and his wife and three children.

 For theorist Francis Castles, implementation of these policies constituted an economic development strategy of "domestic defence" – using Australia's natural wealth to support an otherwise uncompetitive manufacturing sector, providing a good living to workers and pensions for later life.